 - The program is a community of contributors, networking from different parts of the company.
 The program is not about a group of 'smart" people locked away in some ivory office to read all day, but a nexus of individuals from various departments with expert knowledge in various subject matters.

 - The second element is about bringing these people together a couple of times a quarter to interpret and evaluate the findings and construct arguments to think why they are essential.
-Intel employs various tools to assist with validating their hypotheses, one of which is the ITONICS Innovation Platform.
+Intel employs various tools to assist with validating their hypotheses, one of which is the ITONICS Innovation Management Software.

 - The final element is partnering with executives and building on those relationships with them and other stakeholder teams across the company.
 Since coming up with insights without the accompanying change is not enough, John mentions that he has partnered with groups like the Corporate Strategic Office to drive and work towards these changes.